-This entry is part 9 of 14 in the series High-impact science
+This entry is part 11 of 15 in the series Our milestones

 The course of drug development never did run smooth.
 Drug development pipelines – like the X-Factor – are littered with thousands of ‘hopefuls’ who fail to make the cut.